proot05/TimeSeriesForcasting/README.md

 ## Run Instructions for Test Samples
 To run the trained neural network on a test sample, open and run any of the python files within the subfolders within the [\Final_Tests](Final_Tests) folder.
 It will run the predictions in the manner detailed in the [Model Validation Workflow](#model-validation-workflow) section and plot the ground truth data, predicted data, and error as a function of time, with the performance metrics listed in the title (they will print to the terminal as well).
+The file within the [\0.67Hz_Membrane_Low_Sampling](Final_Tests/0.67Hz_Membrane_Low_Sampling) folder will run the predictions (predicting samples 0.25 s in the future) on the low camera sampling rate data from the same data collection as the training data, therefore, it most accurately simulates the implementation of the trained model as it would be in the 3D printer control.
 The file within the
-[\0.67Hz_Membrane_Low_Sampling](Final_Tests/0.67Hz_Membrane_Low_Sampling) folder will run the predictions on the low camera sampling rate data from the same data collection as the training data, therefore, it most accurately simulates the implementation of the trained model as it would be in the 3D printer control.
-The file within the [\2Hz_Membrane_High_Sampling](Final_Tests/2Hz_Membrane_High_Sampling) folder will run the predictions on the high camera sampling rate data from a data collection where the membrane deforms at a dominant frequency of 2 Hz and the file within the [\2Hz_Membrane_Low_Sampling](Final_Tests/2Hz_Membrane_Low_Sampling) folder will run the predictions on the low camera sampling rate data from a different data collection where the membrane deforms at a dominant frequency of 2 Hz.
-Finally, the file within the [\ECG](Final_Tests/ECG) folder will run the predictions on a 10 s sample of electrocardiogram (ECG) data from the pydicom example dataset sampled at ~1 kHz with a ~1 Hz dominant frequency.
+[\2Hz_Membrane_High_Sampling](Final_Tests/2Hz_Membrane_High_Sampling) folder will run the predictions (predicting samples 0.25 s in the future) on the high camera sampling rate data from a data collection where the membrane deforms at a dominant frequency of 2 Hz and the file within the [\2Hz_Membrane_Low_Sampling](Final_Tests/2Hz_Membrane_Low_Sampling) folder will run the predictions (predicting samples 0.25 s in the future) on the low camera sampling rate data from a different data collection where the membrane deforms at a dominant frequency of 2 Hz.
+Finally, the file within the [\ECG](Final_Tests/ECG) folder will run the predictions
+(predicting samples 0.1 s in the future) on a 10 s sample of electrocardiogram (ECG) data from the pydicom example dataset sampled at ~1 kHz with a ~1 Hz dominant frequency.

 ## Test Results
 <table>